mgonto/restangular/README.md

 * route: Name of the route of this element.
 Default: route
 * parentResource: The reference to the parent resource.
 Default: parentResource
 * restangularCollection: A boolean indicating if this is a collection or an element.
 Default: restangularCollection
+* cannonicalId: If available, the path to the cannonical ID to use.
+Usefull for PK changes
+* etag: Where to save the ETag received from the server.
+Defaults to `restangularEtag`
+* selfLink: The path to the property that has the URL to this item.
+If your REST API doesn't return a URL to an item, you can just leave it blank.
+Defaults to `href`

-All of these fields except for `id` are handled by Restangular, so most of the time you won't change them.
+All of these fields except for `id` and `selfLink` are handled by Restangular, so most of the time you won't change them.
 You can configure the name of the property that will be binded to all of this fields by setting restangularFields property.

-#### methodOverriders
+#### setMethodOverriders

 You can now Override HTTP Methods.
 You can set here the array of methods to override.
 All those methods will be sent as POST and Restangular will add an X-HTTP-Method-Override header with the real HTTP method we wanted to do.

-#### defaultRequestParams
+#### setDefaultRequestParams

 You can set default Query parameters to be sent with every request and every method.